K964/dotfiles/README.md

 Jumping folds
 zj      Move downwards to the start of the next fold. zk      Move upwards to the start of the next fold.
+Only when foldmethod = manual
+zf      Create a fold
+zd      Delete a fold

 Buffers
 -------